francisaguirremolina/conexa-front/README.md

 Now is ready to be deployed.
 All generated files are located at `out` folder, which you can deploy with any hosting service.

+### Build-time environment variables

+The Docker build expects a `.env` file containing the API URLs and secrets.
+Provide its path via the `SECRET_FILE` build argument.
+Values from this file are embedded during `npm run build` and available at runtime.

 ### Testing

 All tests are colocated with the source code inside the same directory.
 So, it makes it easier to find them.
 Unfortunately, it is not possible with the `pages` folder which is used by Next.js for routing.
 So, what is why we have a `pages.test` folder to write tests from files located in `pages` folder.